-As we have now determined that oxalate and malonate solubilize ferric iron from oxidized steel coupons and S. oneidensis MR-1 are capable of respiring that ferric iron, the final parameters to test are the influence on the corrosion of the steel coupon as well as the of the for further solubilization of ferric iron from the steel surface.
+As we have now determined that oxalate and malonate solubilize ferric iron from oxidized steel coupons and S. oneidensis MR-1 are capable of respiring that ferric iron, the final parameters to test are the influence on the corrosion of the steel coupon as well as the recycling of the dioic acids for further solubilization of ferric iron from the steel surface.

+The LPR experiments were performed in two ways, which allowed us to compare each parameter individually (with ligand vs. without ligand, with bacteria vs. without bacteria).
+The first method was experiments where S. oneidensis MR-1 was added before the ligand (Figures 4.21 – 4.25) and the second method was experiments where the ligand was added before S. oneidensis MR-1 (Figures 4.26 – 4.30).

+When looking at the corrosion potential in Figures 4.21 and 4.26 for both of the methods, it can be observed that the addition of each ligand decreased the corrosion potential to the unique value for both experiments (~ -780 mV – -790 mV for oxalate, ~ -760 mV for malonate and ~ -740 mV for succinate).
+This change can likely be attributed to the binding constant of the dioic acid (log β3 = 20.2 for oxalate, log β3 = 16.6 for malonate and log β3 = 6.88 for succinate), in which a higher binding constant allows for better binding and solubilization of ferric iron from the oxidized steel surface.
+Figure 4.25 supported this statement, showing the highest dissolved ferric iron concentration with oxalate followed by malonate and then succinate.
+Based on this data oxalate affects the corrosion of steel more than other the other studied dioic acids.
+It solubilized more ferric iron from the oxidized steel surface than the other dioic acids, which caused the rapid consumption of ferric oxyhydroxide layer.
+The S. oneidensis MR-1 that were present then took advantage of the high concentration of ferric iron produced by oxalate and reduced ferric iron to ferrous iron as shown in Figure 4.24 & Figure 4.25 and Figure 4.29 & Figure 4.30.
+This supported the part of the mechanism that the presence of 50 mM oxalate (a dioic acid) can cause consumption of a ferric hydroxide layer from a steel surface in the presence of IRB, making the steel more vulnerable to oxidation if there is molecular oxygen in the system.

-sperformed in two ways,edwith .with . experiments where S. oneidensis MR-1 was added before the ligand (Figures 4.21 – 4.25) and experiments where the ligand was added before S. oneidensis MR-1 (Figures 4.26 – 4.30). the (log β3 = 20.2 for oxalate, log β3 = 16.6 for malonate and log β3 = 6.88 for succinate)in a higher binding constant, showinghighestconcentrationthen affectscorrosion of steel the other studiedthe dthe ,that were present then the produced bythe part of the mechanism that the (a dioic acid)a a in themaking theationan increase int, as (Figure 4.22)the oxalate or initially, likelya sudden rise in the solubilization of ferric iron from the oxidized steel surface. the the oxide layer and subsequent respiration of over led to inM also that the (Figure 4.27)
+Another interesting observation was an increase in Rp when S. oneidensis MR-1 was present, as shown in Figure 4.22 and Figure 4.27.
+In method one (Figure 4.22), the addition of oxalate or malonate initially decrease Rp for a short time, likely due to a sudden rise in the solubilization of ferric iron from the oxidized steel surface.
+However, the consumption of the oxide layer and subsequent respiration of dissolved ferric iron over time led to an increase in Rp.
+Method two also showed that the presence of S. oneidensis MR-1 with oxalate and malonate increased Rp compared to abiotic experiments (Figure 4.27).